Frequently Asked Questions

 - How may I verify a student's enrollment at Bowdoin--for insurance companies, loan/scholarship managers, etc.?

-- Enrollment verifications may be requested from the Office of the Registrar.
-Requests may be made in person, by phone (207-725-3521), by email (email@example.com), or by fax (207-725-3338).
-There is an online Enrollment Verification Request form (http://www.bowdoin.edu/registrar/pdf/enrolverform.pdf) that may be used to make this request.
-The Office of the Registrar will complete forms submitted by the student or parent and provide official letters of enrollment; it may take up to two weeks for these forms/letters to be issued.
-Please note that verifications for each semester are issued after students return to campus and have completed their online enrollment forms.
+Please note that certifications for each semester are issued after students return to campus and have completed their online enrollment forms.
 If there is an insurance or scholarship deadline requiring a letter prior to the start of the semester, we will issue a letter indicating that the student is "expected to be enrolled" for the semester but we cannot verify actual enrollment until the semester is underway.
+If such a letter is required, please email firstname.lastname@example.org

 Grades and Transcripts